OnArrow/recite_word/test/July/test-7.28.md

 It's some water

-Can you wait a minuit for me?
+Can you wait a minute for me?

 No, I can't